KirillhacT/Anixart_Copy/README.md

-# This is my first big project - writing service for wathing anime
+# This is my first big project - writing service for watching anime